duneanalytics/docs/data/news/blog/dune-v2.md

 Finding the right data tables, creating queries and visualising your results has never been easier!
 We’ve redesigned the entire query and dashboard editor experience.
 Improvements include:

-* The whole Dune experience now lives on the duneanalytics.com domain and there’s no “go to app”
+* The whole Dune experience now lives on the dune.xyz domain and there’s no “go to app”
 * All charts have gotten a complete makeover
 * Cleaner query editor overall
 * Simply scroll down to see, add and edit visualisations of your query results